-Ashcroft’s classrooms have no air conditioning, along with many other schools, but while most have taken extraordinary measures this week including closing at lunchtime, adjusting uniform requirements to allow for lighter clothing and moving pupils into cooler rooms, Ashcroft has persistent with the same rules.
+Ashcroft’s classrooms have no air conditioning, along with many other schools, but while most have taken extraordinary measures this week including closing at lunchtime, adjusting uniform requirements to allow for lighter clothing, and moving pupils into cooler rooms, Ashcroft has persisted with the same rules.

 One reader told Putney.news the school had insisted on full uniform since the start of the heatwave, including on Tuesday 24 June when Putney hit 36°C, the first day of London’s Red Extreme Heat Alert.
 Government guidance published on 22 June had told schools to relax uniform rules in extreme heat, encourage pupils to remove blazers and jumpers, and consider letting them wear loose, light-coloured clothing instead.